 5. Sign Up as a New Lyft Driver

 If you haven’t noticed from the insane amount of ads online, ridesharing is uber competitive (get it, because of Uber?).
 Seriously though, Lyft is making a huge push to get more drivers.
-There is a big bonus to sign up with Lyft over Uber if you want to start driving for a side hustle.
+There is a big bonus to sign up with Lyft over Uber if you want to start driving as a side hustle.

 At the time of this post, Lyft is guaranteeing $1,000 of earnings for all new drivers in the first month!

-Driving for Lyft and Uber are great side hustles, as you get paid weekly, make your own schedule, and can work as little or as much as you want.
+Driving with Lyft and Uber are great side hustles, as you get paid weekly, make your own schedule, and can work as little or as much as you want.
 Plus, you might meet some cool people along the way.

 You may want to stick to earlier hours for safety and to encounter fewer intoxicated customers.
 Get started with Lyft today!